 If you feel like nothing else works, it’s time to consult your skin specialist who would recommend or prescribe topical treatments or an oral prescription such as Spironolactone or Isotretinoin otherwise known as Roaccutane.

 So, those are all the tips on getting rid of body acne.
-Which one works or worked best for you?
+Which one worked best for you?

 *Photo credits to the owners*